3mcd/glom/docs/src/getting_started.md

 This section briefly describes the building blocks of an Entity-Component System.

-**Entities** are simple integer IDs that serve as labels to group data together.
-They don't contain any logic or data themselves; instead, they act as stable reference points for various **Components**.
+Entities are simple integer IDs that serve as labels to group data together.
+They don't contain any logic or data themselves; instead, they act as stable reference points for various components.
 These components are plain data objects that represent a specific aspect of an entity, such as its position, health, or a player tag.

-The logic of your application is contained within **Systems**, which are functions that operate on entities matching specific component criteria.
+The logic of your application is contained within systems, which are functions that operate on entities matching specific component criteria.
 For example, a movement system might update the position of every entity that has both a position and a velocity component.
-All of these entities and components are managed by the **World**, the central container that your systems run logic against.
+All of these entities and components are managed by the world, the central container that your systems run logic against.

 When a system runs, its queries resolve which nodes in the [Entity Graph](./entity_graph.md) match the required components: